jwstegemann/fritz2/www/src/pages/docs/70_Http.md

 ```
 You can find a working example in the [Ktor Chat](https://github.com/jamowei/fritz2-ktor-chat) project.

 Want to do bidirectional communications?
-Keep on reading about [Websockets](Websockets.html).
+See [Websockets](/docs/websockets).

 ## Middleware